-The Water Well Drillers Advisory Council is scheduled to meet Monday, August 11 at 1:00 p.m. in the 1st Floor Public Meeting Room (125E) of TDLR's North Campus, located at 1106 Clayton Lane in Austin.
+The Water Well Drillers Advisory Council met August 11 in Austin.
 The agenda is available online.
 The staff reports are available online.
-The meeting will be broadcast live and available for viewing via RealPlayer.
+The meeting was archived and is available for viewing via RealPlayer.

 View Proposed Rules – Deadline for public comment was June 23, 2014

 A Water Well Driller drills, bores, cores, or constructs a water well.
 It includes an owner, an operator, a contractor, and a drilling supervisor.
 A Pump Installer installs or repairs well pumps and equipment.
 For more information about the Water Well Drillers and Pump Installers program, e-mail TDLR at firstname.lastname@example.org.

 Abandoned and/or Deteriorated Wells - Abandoned and/or deteriorated wells not only serve as conduits or channels for contamination to reach groundwater, but these wells can also be a hazard to human and animal life.

 (1) "Abandoned well" means a well that is not in use.
 A well is considered to be in use if: